 Anthony's very simple way of life seems extreme to us, Fr.
 Chryssavgis writes, only because "our culture teaches us that the more we have, the better we are; Anthony's taught him that the less he had, the more he was!"
 The truth is that "we can often manage with a lot less than we would dare to imagine."

 What did "obedience" mean to the desert monastics?
-Not domination, Fr.
-Chyrssavgis writes.
+Not submission to domination, Fr.
+Chyrssavgis tells us.
 Obedience was a circle, and "was expected of everyone, elders and novices alike!"
 True spiritual guides didn't seek to be idolized or to be absolute authorities.
 Mother Amma said that the teacher "ought to be a stranger to the desire for domination, vainglory and pride" and should be "full of concern for others, and a lover of souls."

 Beautiful illustrations enhance the richness of this book, which brings the reader closer to the early men and women of the desert who have so much to teach us.